Released in the spring of 1995, appropriately enough, the flowery

 this as time went on.

 The production is too clean for its own good.
-It doesn't matter too much,
+It doesn't matter too

-sound very tame and non-threatening.
+and the guitars sound very tame and non-threatening.

-Orchid is a pretentious loud of goat feces and not worth the time
+Orchid is a pretentious loud of goat feces and not worth the

-four-minute song, but it's not worth digging through the waste to find.
+below-average four-minute song, but it's not worth digging through the waste to find.
 Avoid this.

 (20 Sept.
 2013)